csteinmetz1/auxCord/README.md

 * Extend data collection to recieve more than 50 playlists
 * Extend data collection to reviece more than 50 tracks per playlist
 * Fix socket.io socket management
+* Set playlist description to include names of sycned users

 ### Won Best Cloud Based Hack at CUhackit 2018